jingconan/SADIT/README.md

 #### Configurer

-*Configurer* generate the corresponding DOT file according to description of user behaviour.
+*Configurer* generate the corresponding DOT file according to description of user behavior.
 The important concepts in *Configurer* are as follows:

  -   **Generator**: description of a certain type of flow traffic.
 For